The staff I use

 • Recently, I got the Kindle Paperwhite Signature and re-read the LOTR trilogy as its first run.
 The UX and responsiveness improvements, compounded over the years are very noticeable.

-• Other Apple gear:
+• Other gear:

 • AirPods Pro 2: Besides my glasses, this is probably the object that’s most frequently on me.
 What would I do without its noise cancellation?